Samsung C24FG70 and C27FG70 144Hz curved VA monitors with FreeSync

 From the rear you can see the nifty arm-style stand which allows enhanced adjustability of the monitor.
 You can adjust the height, tilt the screen, swivel it and pivot it into portrait.
 Around the stand attachment point (which supports VESA mounting using an included adaptor) there is a ‘sound interactive’ LED ring.
 This pulses in time with the sound being played by the system, for example during gameplay.
 Hopefully this has some static settings as well so it can be used as a sort of bias light.
 The material used at the rear is again a matte black plastic.
 There is a K-slot towards the bottom right and some backwards-facing ports; 2 HDMI ports, DP 1.2a and a 3.5mm headphone jack.
 FreeSync is supported by both HDMI and DP 1.2, but given that it’s likely HDMI 1.4a is used you’ll probably need to use DisplayPort for the full refresh rate range.

 Some further information can be found on this press release.
 The monitors are now available, with an RRP of $399 and $499 RRP for the 23.5″ and 27″ models, respectively.
-CFG73 models are also planned, including the C24FG73 and C27FG73.
-These appear to be the same as the CFG70 models aside from having a redesigned stand, but this will also guarantee more recent firmware than some earlier CFG70s with particularly bad inverse ghosting issues.
+CFG73 models are also available, including the C24FG73.
+The CFG73 series is the same as the CFG70 series aside from having a redesigned stand, but this will also guarantee more recent firmware than some earlier CFG70s with particularly bad inverse ghosting issues.